comby-tools/comby-decomposer/README.md

 ## Why `comby-decomposer`?
 Mostly for fuzzing compilers...

-`comby-decomposer` was created to generate inputs to fuzz compilers, but it can be used for other things too.
+`comby-decomposer` was created to generate inputs to fuzz compilers.
 We can substitute and recombine templates and fragments to create new inputs.

 ![compiler-fuzz](https://user-images.githubusercontent.com/888624/162598488-5b6edf85-a3ff-4fc9-87f8-131005fb2ad8.svg)

+### If you want to use it with an AFL fuzzer that's been modified to request inputs from the server, see https://github.com/agroce/afl-compiler-fuzzer#01-usage.

 The fun part is `comby-decomposer` is syntax-aware and works on most any language (or structured input like JSON) to